About Respiratory Care (A.S.)

-The Associate in Science (A.S.) in Respiratory Care degree utilizes didactic, clinical and high-fidelity simulation opportunities to expose students to the skills needed to care for patients with heart and lung disorders as a trained respiratory therapist.
-The respiratory therapist assessment will focus on cognitive, affective and psychomotor realms to ensure students exceed employer expectations for respiratory care.
+The Associate in Science (A.S.) in Respiratory Care degree utilizes didactic, clinical, and high-fidelity simulation opportunities to expose students to the skills needed to care for patients with heart and lung disorders as a trained respiratory therapist.

-- FSCJ's Respiratory Care program is the 2018 State of Florida Student Sputum Bowl Champions and 2017 Sputum Bowl Runner-up.
+FSCJ's Respiratory Care program was the 2018 State of Florida Student Sputum Bowl Champions and 2017 Sputum Bowl Runner-up.

 The Respiratory Care program is affiliated with the following hospitals, which provide training for respiratory therapy students and networking connections for respiratory therapist jobs: Baptist Medical Center Downtown, Baptist Beaches, Baptist South, , Memorial Hospital, Mayo Clinic, St. Vincent’s Medical Center – Riverside, St. Vincent’s Medical Center – Southside, Specialty Hospital Jacksonville, UF Health Jacksonville, Wolfson Children’s Hospital.